Axwaizee/LocalShareHub/README.md

 ## Adding Port Configuration

 After you have set all the required files and folders, add `.env` file to the root (LocalShareHub) directory.
 In the file give port no. as shown in `.env.sample` file.
+If you don't configure then by *default the PORT no. is* `3000`.
 Make sure the port you mention is not used by any other application on the computer.

 ```ini
 PORT=9999
 ```

 It should look something like:
 <p align="center"><img src="assets/ssenv.png" alt="screenshot of env file"></p>